gwenoleauvray/ipobfs/readme.eng.txt

 To solve this problem, specify the pre = raw parameter and do : iptables -t raw -I PREROUTING ...
 Outgoing packets can be processed in the usual manner through mangle.

-The module disables OS-level checksum checking for processed packets, in some cases recomputing tcp and udp checksums independently.
+The module disables OS-level checksum checking and computing for all processed packets, in some cases recomputing tcp and udp checksums independently.
+If the parameter csum=none, module does not compute checksum at all, allowing sending packets with invalid checksum before obfuscation.
+Deobfuscated packets can contain invalid checksum.
-If the parameter validcsum = 0, the module takes over the recalculation of the checksum on outgoing packets before the payload is modified, thereby repeating the functions of the OS or hardware offload.
+If csum=fix, the module takes over the recalculation of the checksum on outgoing packets before the payload is modified, thereby repeating the functions of the OS or hardware offload.
 Otherwise OS or hw offload would spoil 2 bytes of data and after deobfuscation packet would contain incorrect checksum.
-If validcsum = 1, the recalculation of the checksum is done after modifying the payload for both outgoing and incoming packets.
+If csum=valid, the recalculation of the checksum is done after modifying the payload for both outgoing and incoming packets.
 This ensures the visibility of the transmission of packets with a valid checksum.
 Checksum correction on the incoming packet is necessary if the device with ipobfs is not the receiver, but performs the function of a router (forward).
 So that there is a valid packet on the output interface.